awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 }
 ```

- The following example shows how the `innodb_buffer_pool_size` parameter is already adjusted based on the current capacity of the DB instance\.
 At this point, the cluster is idle and the DB instance `serverless-v2-instance-1` is consuming 12\.5 ACUs\.
-The `max_connections` parameter still reflects the value from the former capacity range\.
-Resetting that value requires rebooting the DB instance\.
+The `innodb_buffer_pool_size` parameter is already adjusted based on the current capacity of the DB instance\.
+The `max_connections` parameter still reflects the value from the former maximum capacity\.
+Resetting that value requires rebooting the DB instance, because `max_connections` is a static parameter for Aurora Serverless v2\.

 ```
 mysql> select @@max_connections;